WalletConnect/walletconnect-docs/docs/ios/walletconnectmodal/installation.md

 4. Tap Add Package
 5. Choose the WalletConnectV2 products that you want installed in your app.

-### Alternatively, add Web3Modal to a `Package.swift` manifest
+### Alternatively, add WalletConnectModal to a `Package.swift` manifest

-To integrate via a `Package.swift` manifest instead of Xcode, you can add Web3Modal to the dependencies array of your package:
+To integrate via a `Package.swift` manifest instead of Xcode, you can add WalletConnectModal to the dependencies array of your package:

 ```swift
 dependencies: [